Randomized Solutions to Convex Programs with Multiple Chance Constraints: Problem Formulation

 \subsection{Randomized Solution and Violation Probability}

-In order to avoid unnecessary technical complications, the following assumption is introduced to ensure that there always exists a feasible solution to problem \eqref{Equ:DetRP}, similar to \cite[p.\,3]{CampGar:2008}.
+In order to avoid unnecessary complications, the following technical assumption ensures that there always exists a feasible solution to the $\MSP$, \cf \cite[p.\,3]{CampGar:2008}.

-\begin{assumption}[Feasibility] (a) For any number of samples $K_{1},...,K_{N}$, the randomized problem \eqref{Equ:MultRP} admits a feasible solution almost surely. (b) For the sake of notational simplicity, any $\Pr$-null set for which (a) may not hold is assumed to be removed from $\Delta$. \end{assumption}

-Feasibility can be taken for granted in the majority of practical problems; if it does not hold for a particular application, a generalization of the presented theory to include the infeasible case follows the as shown in \cite{Cala:2010}.
+\begin{assumption}[Feasibility] (a) For any number of samples $K_{1},...,K_{N}$, the $\MSP$ admits a feasible solution almost surely. (b) For the sake of notational simplicity, any $\Pr$-null set for which (a) may not hold is assumed to be removed from $\Delta$. \end{assumption} Assumption \ref{Ass:Feasibility} can be taken for granted in the majority of practical problems.
+When it does not hold in a particular case, a generalization of the presented theory accounting for the infeasible case can be developed along the lines of \cite{Cala:2010}.